Our journey to improvement

 Progress so far:

-• we developed and published our Delivery Plan in May 2025 which will set out how we are going to deliver our Corporate Strategy each year
+- we developed and published our Delivery Plan in May 2025 and 2026 which set outs how we are going to deliver our Corporate Strategy each year

-• we supported the submission for local government reorganisation (LGR) for Surrey following the announcements by Central Government in January 2025
+- we supported the submission for local government reorganisation (LGR) for Surrey following the announcements by Central Government in January 2025 and are supporting the transition to West Surrey Council in April 2027

 Progress so far:

-• we agreed a balanced budget in February 2025 for the year ahead
+- we agreed a balanced budget in February 2025 and February 2026, marking a key improvement in stabilising the Council's finances

-• we closed and published our accounts on time for the second year in a row
+- we closed and published our accounts on time for the third year in a row

-• improved our budget planning process for 2024/2025, aligning the budget to our Corporate Strategy and have further plans for improving our 2025/2026 budget planning
+- improved our budget planning process, aligning the budget to our Corporate Strategy

 Progress so far: